Samuel-Brito19/Car-Rental-Frontend/README.md

 ## Installation

-You can just clone both projects (Car-Rental-Frontend and Car-Rental-Backend), and after that execute this two commands:
+You can just clone the projects (Car-Rental-Frontend and Car-Rental-Backend), and after that execute this two commands in both:

 ```
 npm i